ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/integrations/c++/keywords to python/Readme.md

 The end result should look like c++ code embedded in raw cpython code.
 This embedded code layer would act as a CPythonC++ version of c++ code to run entirely in cpython or other python like shells.
 As long as ctypes & _ctypes have an implementation.

 In additionally would allow for on-the-fly testing of code, leaving errors during compiling behind.
-As instead you'd pre-execution-wise check everything as it ran in over of each operation.
+As instead you'd pre-execution-wise check everything as it ran in over of each operation, and caring about errors when it occurs.
+And with a set of config-flags, including other needed directories, macros, etc, it is entirely possible to incorporate files used during normal compiling.